CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Why you might need it: If you have a history of chronic liver disease or at risk for contracting hepatitis A, your doctor may recommend the hepatitis A vaccine.
 The safety of hepatitis A vaccination during pregnancy hasn’t been determined, the CDC says—but because the vaccine is made from an inactivated form of the virus, any risk to baby is thought to be low.
 Talk to your doctor to weigh the risk of vaccination against your risk for exposure to the virus.

-Meningococcal vaccine
+Meningococcal vaccines

 Vaccines to Get Before or After (But Not During) Pregnancy

-Even before becoming pregnant, make sure you are up to date on all your vaccines.
-This will help protect you and your child from serious diseases—especially because once you get pregnant, it may not be safe to get certain vaccines, including those that protect against measles, mumps, rubella and chickenpox.
+Even before becoming pregnant, make sure you’re up to date on all your vaccines.
+This will help protect you and your child from serious diseases—especially because, once you get pregnant, it may not be safe to get certain vaccines, including those that protect against measles, mumps, rubella and chickenpox.
 “If a pregnant woman is exposed to these infections during pregnancy and isn’t immunized, the virus can have detrimental effects on the developing fetus,” Twogood says.
 “For these reasons, I check for rubella and varicella immunity at a preconception visit and administer the vaccine if the patient doesn’t show immunity.”
 Keep in mind that it’s generally best to wait at least a month before getting pregnant after receiving these vaccinations.

 MMR vaccine